r-multiverse/topics/index.md

 title: "R-multiverse topics"
 ---

-An R-multiverse topic is a list of packages that share a subject matter domain (for example, packages that fit Bayesian models).
+An R-multiverse topic is a list of packages that share a subject matter area.

 ## New topics